-With respect to demographic composition, larger migration flows are significantly more likely to be observed between counties with younger populations, in line with previous literature finding that young adults are more mobile than older adults (\citealt{frey_great_2009}).
-The model also shows that counties with larger share of Hispanic population tend to send fewer migrants, but counties with larger share of Non-Hispanic Black, Non-Hispanic Asian and other races population tend to send more intercounty migrants.
+With respect to demographic composition, larger migration flows are significantly more likely to be observed between counties with younger populations, in line with the migration schedule literature finding that younger adults are more mobile than older adults (\citealt{raymer_applying_2007,rogers_model_1981}).
+The model also shows that counties with larger shares of Hispanic population tend to send fewer migrants, but counties with larger shares of Non-Hispanic Black, Non-Hispanic Asian and Other races populations tend to send more intercounty migrants.
 Note that these effects do not directly describe the mobility of each racial/ethnic population, since they are predicting the magnitude of migration flow for all racial and ethnic populations.
 Decomposing migration flows into migrants of each racial/ethnic population is necessary to further reveal the variation of mobility between people with different racial/ethnic identities.